codelingo/docs/docs/concepts/CLQL.md

         cs.class(depth = any)
 ```

-This means when writing a Spec in a codelingo.yaml file, only the AST lexicon Facts are required:
+This means when writing a Spec in a codelingo.yaml file, only the AST Lexicon Facts are required:

 ```yaml
 specs: